ahiuchingau/seedr/backend/README.md

 # Seedr Backend

-FastAPI service that manages hydroponic scheduling data using SQLite as the primary datastore.
+Django Ninja service that manages hydroponic scheduling data using SQLite as the primary datastore.

 ## Prerequisites